 - More frequent periods

-However, every woman can have luteal phase changes from time to time.
-The National Institutes of Health says that an endometrial biopsy cannot tell the difference between fertile and infertile women.
-It does not recommend it as a routine infertility test.
+Keep in mind that every woman can have luteal phase changes from time to time.
+The National Institutes of Health says that an endometrial biopsy can't tell the difference between fertile and infertile women, so it doesn't recommend it as a routine infertility test.

 What you do for this condition depends on your overall health and whether or not you're trying to get pregnant.
 You'll need treatment, of course, if you have any health problems that can lead to luteal phase defect.

 If you don't want to get pregnant, you may not need any treatment.
 But if you're trying to have a baby, your doctor may suggest medicines such as: